-This unique program, now in its tenth year, was created specifically for high school students, including graduating seniors, who are interested in music composition and is structured to appeal to students of all levels of experience in music.
+This unique program, now in its twelfth year, was created specifically for high school students, including graduating seniors, who are interested in music composition and is structured to appeal to students of all levels of experience in music.
 See below for further details.

 - Subjects and Activities